kenny-zetaris/Documentation/Platform-VM/01registration-process.rst

 Initialization and Access
 --------------------------

-Successful product activation will take you to the ``Zetaris Platform`` access page which will initialize itself on first use.
+Successful product authorize will take you to the ``Zetaris Platform`` access page which will initialize itself on first use.
 Once initialization is completed the page would display the services, their access URL’s and the status of the services.

 This page can be accessed at any time , so it’s recommended it be bookmarked.